wtesler/cranny/README.md

 This is the global fallback that ensures that any unexpected error in the request is handled/reported properly.

-### Samples
-See test directory for a sample server setup.
-Notice how `testSuccessOpen.get.js` and `testErrorOpen.get.js` are discovered and hosted from the index file automatically.

-After running the server locally, you can go to `http://localhost:8080/testSuccessOpen` to see a sample response.

 ### Publish
 Published with `npm publish`